dmitrijs-belovs/Tableau-Projects/README.md

 ### Description

 The project includes an analysis dashboard of customer churn in Telco, a fictional telecommunications company that provided home phone and Internet services to 7043 customers in California in Q3.
 The [Telco dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) is an IBM sample dataset that is widely used for practicing data analysis and machine learning.
-It consists of 6 .xslx files and contains information on different:
+It consists of 6 .xslx files and contains:

 * demographic info about customers – gender, age, martial status, dependents and location
 * customer account info – tenure, contract, payment method, paperless billing, monthly charges, and total charges